 The content of the table folder should look like this now:

 After the symbolic links have been created, the partitions can be attached with the following SQL statement:

 - The SQL reference to the partitions does not include the suffix

 WHEREclause is not supported when attaching partitions.

-- Partition can only be attached to the same table it was detached from.
+- S3/Cold storage interaction is manual.
+Partitions can only be attached to the same table they were detached from.
 The table name must be the same.
 Moving partitions between tables or database instances is not supported.

 - The operation will fail if a partition already exists.
-We are working on a functionality to allow merging data in the same partition for attaching.
+We are working on functionality to allow merging data in the same partition for attaching.